saadsaifse/myblog/content/pages/contact.md

 Hi, I'm Saad...

-I would love to hear your ideas, concerns, questions, comments, or only a hi! just shoot a quick email to [msaadsaif5@gmail.com](mailto:msaadsaif5[AT]gmail[DOT]com)
+I would love to hear your ideas, concerns, questions, comments, or if you would only like to say hi :)

+Just shoot a quick email to [msaadsaif5@gmail.com](mailto:msaadsaif5[AT]gmail[DOT]com)

 ### Around the web